 14. Writerful Books

-If you have experience in book reviewing, Writerful Books wants you.
+If you are among the list of book lovers and have experience in book reviewing, Writerful Books wants you.
 They accept assessments on any type of books but prefer contemporary and award-winning novels.
 Writerful provides many resources for you to get your hands on free books to review or advanced copies.
 The top reviewer receives a $100 Amazon gift card.

 Book Reviewer Jobs